Eric-LDS/2021MCM-ICM-2117410/README.md

 Classification of hornet using VGG16 network.\
 TeamID 2117410\

-Extract the two parts of the dataset and merge them under the "all" folder.
+Extract the five parts of the dataset and merge them under the "dataset/all" folder.